ibm-cloud-docs/pattern-pvs-aix-resiliency/networking-design.md

 # Network design
 {: #network-design}

-Network design plays a crucial role in creating resilient architecture.
-It defines how different components of a solution connect and communicate.
-This involves selecting the right network connections for replication and considering how bandwidth and distance impact network latency.
-In this section, we explore key networking aspects to consider when applying network design for resilience.
+Network design is a pivotal element in crafting a resilient architecture.
+It outlines the interconnections and communication pathways among various solution components.
+This process entails choosing optimal network connections for replication, while also taking into account the effects of bandwidth and distance on network latency.
+In this section, we delve into the essential networking considerations for enhancing resilience through effective network design.

 This resiliency pattern uses a two-region deployment for disaster recovery.
 The requirements for the network aspect for the resiliency on {{site.data.keyword.powerSysShort}} workloads pattern focus on: